microsoft/FluidFramework/examples/data-objects/focus-tracker/README.md

 **_This demo is a work-in-progress_**

 **Focus Tracker** is an example that demonstrates how transient state of audience members can be tracked among other audience members using signals.
-It does so using fluid-static's `FluidContainer`, `ServiceAudience`, and `ISignalManager`.
+It does so using fluid-static's `FluidContainer`, `ServiceAudience`, and `ISignaler`.

 This implementation visualizes the Container in a standalone application, rather than using the webpack-fluid-loader environment that most of our examples use.
 This implementation relies on [Tinylicious](/server/tinylicious), so there are a few extra steps to get started.
 We bring our own view that we will bind to the data in the container.